JAC HARTJE

 Algorithmic Landscapes

 Algorithmic Landscapes is a series of works employing expanded photography, printmaking, and sculptural disciplines.
 Hartje's practice focuses on contemporary domestic and urban life, finding themselves drawn to urban waste lands, waterways, and sites of dereliction.
 They began working with space and pattern through materials such as tape, string, projections, and shadow play as methods for interrogating our built environments.
-Algorithmic Landscapes visualises the constraints and constructs of gender, sexuality, race, and class in our domestic and urban spaces.
-Taking images captured during meditative walks of their city, Hartje re-creates these spaces via an algorithmic method of manipulation – finding the information, isolating it, perfecting it, formulating it, propagating it, repeating it – a process akin to industrial production, urban regulation, and intelligent algorithms.
+Algorithmic Landscapes visualises the constraints and constructs of gender, sexuality, ethnicity, and class in our domestic and urban spaces.
+Taking images captured during meditative walks of their city, Hartje re-creates these spaces via manual algorithmic methods of manipulation – finding the information, isolating it, perfecting it, formulating it, propagating it, repeating it – a process akin to industrial production, urban regulation, and intelligent algorithms.
 The resulting infinite patterns Hartje sees as a conceptual mapping of the systems which construct, administer and delegate our physical and virtual environs and ecologies.

 About Jac